 - Played utterly straight, however, in some of the reactions to the show.
 Notably, British newspaper The Sun ran an article complaining about the "softer 'woke' version of T-Rex◊".

 - A Muse Magazine dinosaur issue featured a Kokopelli & Company comic featuring Koko showing off various feathered theropods.
 Among them a feathered T. rex that clucked like a chicken.

-- In Manly Guys Doing Manly Things, the trained velociraptors are chubby-cheeked, tropical-coloured, fluffy, and friendly.
+- In Manly Guys Doing Manly Things, the trained velociraptors are chubby-cheeked, tropical-coloured, fluffy, coo like pigeons, and friendly.
 Justified in that it was a side effect of the genetic engineering and breeding that made them trainable, while the unmodified velociraptors had sleeker plumage and nastier tempers — the genes that made them friendly and trainable were also the ones that made them fluffy and cute.

 - Defied in one Sandra and Woo strip where Sandra expresses her frustration at Velociraptor being depicted without feathers.
 The feathered Velociraptor model in the comic is portrayed very realistically.